ivanmmarkovic/node-express-crud-jwt-authorization/README.md

 After registration or login, user will get token.
 That token must be sent with every request in Authorization header.
 Authorization - "Bearer " + token

+Authenticated users can see only their user profile, update it or delete it.

 JSON format when adding new user or updating:
 ```